jwerle/q/README.md

    or: q lock
    or: q unlock
    or: q clear
+   or: q stream
 ```

 `q(1)` is a dead simple message queue written in bash.
 You can queue
 messages or lock into a fifo.
 Messgaes are pushed and shifted.
 Messages
-are persisted in a log file that may be cleared.
+may be persisted in a log file that may be cleared when unlocked.

 Push a message: